samascher/about-me/README.md

 # About Me

 ## Before GA:
 I was working for Service Source (client: Symantec (formerly Blue Coat) as a renewal sales representative.
+Before that, I worked selling cloud phone systems and disaster backup & recovery for a cloud data center.
+I went to CU Boulder and was a communication & health care major.
+I've been volunteering in some capacity with the Denver Hospice since 2011.

 ## Outcomes support I need:
 Salary negotiation.